Lead Conversion – Suspects And Prospects To Customers

 I cannot emphasize trust and credibility enough, these two factors and how powerful they are in influencing clients to buy from you.
 Account conversion is all about building trust with the client and it is not a process that ends once the account is created or the sale is made.
 The client must have reasons to place their trust in you and it must be more than just the product.
 The account executive or the sales representative needs to understand that the client is not only buying the product or service.
 They are buying because they feel that they can relate to the person.
 Like the old saying goes "They need to buy into you before they buy from you".
 An account executive that has a dry personality and a monotone attitude will not inspire the customer.
 There is an investment being made into the account and it does not matter how small, the important thing is building a relationship through trust.

-After an account has been created it is important to stay in touch with the customer.
+After the lead conversion process, an account has been created it is important to stay in touch with the customer.
 That can be done through a mailing list which the customer can get additional information on the products/service.
 Newsletters and offers are great things to direct customers and when they have great service and results from you they will be more likely not only to increase their account or make further purchases but to also recommend you to the people they know.
 The trust that you build will serve to increase your business in the future.

 Would love to hear your views and thoughts on the subject?